ZR-Zheng/Auto_email_ip/README.md

 ## Logging

-The script logs messages to
+The script logs messages to auto_email_ip.log.

-auto_email_ip.log

-.
 The log file is cleared every 24 hours.

 ## Acknowledgements